Founding a Movement: Women’s World Banking, 1975-1990

-Michaela Walsh is activist, scholar, mentor, educator, and author.
-She was a pioneer woman manager with Merrill Lynch in Beirut, Lebanon, in the ’60s, first woman Partner of Boettcher in the ’70s, and in 1980, Founding President of Women’s World Banking.
+MICHAELA WALSH is an activist, scholar, mentor, educator, and author.
+She has been a pioneer female manager for Merrill Lynch, the first female partner at Boettcher, and the founding president of Women’s World Banking.